astaff/sandbox-driver/README.md

 }
 ```

-All data then transmitted to a given callback is of the form:
+Data subsequently transmitted to a given callback is of the form:

 { message: { param:value, ... } }